Enter your ZIP to find local pros.

 How Much Does a Concrete Slab Cost?

-On average, a concrete slab foundation costs between $5 and $14 per square foot.
-This price includes materials and labor, but your final cost depends on factors like slab thickness, reinforcement, and project size.
+On average, a concrete slab foundation costs $5 to $14 per square foot.
+This includes materials and labor, but your final price depends on things like slab thickness, reinforcement, and project size.

-Most homeowners can expect to pay about $6,500 for a typical slab foundation project, but costs vary significantly based on location, soil conditions, and whether the slab is poured on-site or precast.
+Most homeowners pay around $6,500 for a typical slab foundation, but costs can change a lot depending on your location, soil, and whether the slab is poured on-site or precast.

 Concrete Slab Cost by Project Size